 DT: Despite your careful approach to the historical record, why have your conclusions been controversial?

-JEH: Too-large of a segment of the academic world is inclined to a benign view of communism in general, and of the CPUSA in particular.
+JEH: Too large a segment of the academic world is inclined to a benign view of communism in general, and of the CPUSA in particular.
 They prefer to think of Communists as idealists interested only in social justice and peace.
 They resent historical accounts such as those Klehr and I produced that present archival documentation of the CPUSA’s totalitarian character and its devotion to promoting Soviet victory over the United States in the Cold War.

 In particular, many historians resent our finding documents that firmly establish the guilt of certain Americans accused of espionage on behalf of the Soviet Union such as Alger Hiss, Julius and Ethel Rosenberg, and Harry Dexter White.
 Even after the superb books by Ronald Radosh on the Rosenberg case and Allen Weinstein on the Hiss case, convincingly showing both men guilty, there remained in the academic world a vocal minority proclaiming their innocence and a larger group saying there was still doubt as to their guilt.
 Many textbooks for high schools and colleges promoted the doubt position.
 The documents Klehr and I found in the Venona decryptions and the Vassiliev notebooks closed both cases: they were guilty.